Anna (after she returned to normal) is another example, being unable to solve basic mathematical problems.

 Mrs Korobochka the widow in Dead Souls, who hesitates selling her "dead souls" and suggests that "you could still need them".

-Tawneee (yes, three 'e's), a minor character from Discworld, that world's first fashion model.
+Tawneee (yes, three 'e's), a minor character from Discworld, a pole dancer.

 Jack Pumpkinhead from the Land of Oz series is always described as unintelligent.
 Some of the words used to describe him are "stupid", "dim", "innocent", "simpleton", "not known for his intelligence", etc. He might also have a bit of an Ambiguous Disorder, as he fails to pick up on vocal cues and sometimes takes sentences to mean the opposite of what they mean (he once called a ferryman 'nice' after he refused to let Pumpkinhead cross a river on account of not having any money).